Butler vs. Cal College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Butler Performance Insights

-- The Bulldogs' +128 scoring differential (outscoring opponents by 14.2 points per game) is a result of scoring 82.1 points per game (52nd in college basketball) while giving up 67.9 per outing (110th in college basketball).
+- The Bulldogs' +128 scoring differential (outscoring opponents by 14.2 points per game) is a result of scoring 82.1 points per game (52nd in college basketball) while allowing 67.9 per contest (110th in college basketball).

+- Butler comes out on top in the rebound battle by an average of 2.1 boards.
+It is recording 34.9 rebounds per game (110th in college basketball) compared to its opponents' 32.8 per contest.

-- Butler has won the turnover battle on average this season, committing 10.4 per game (76th in college basketball play) while forcing 12.0 (199th in college basketball).
+- Butler has come out ahead in the turnover battle by 1.6 turnovers per game, committing 10.4 (76th in college basketball play) while forcing 12.0 (199th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.